hugh1davies/SheetSync/README.md

 # 🎵 Sheet Music Downloader 🎶

 An intuitive Python application for downloading and compiling sheet music from YouTube videos or local MP4 files into a convenient PDF document.
+Available both as a Python script and an executable file for easy usage.

 ## Features